nikaiser/portfolio_docs/src/content/docs/2.1___ims/index.md

 ## Summary

 Trial by fire, my first project assigned at Sensata was a group of sustaining engineering programs.
 All designed at least 10 years before I joined the company, I was responsible for customer management, design validation, and change management.
-Representing 30+ sensors with over 40MU/year, the variety of projects, and problems I encountered provided an exceptional baseline of knowledge for the NPD programs I would work on later in my career.
+Representing 30+ sensors with over 40MU/year, the variety of projects, and problems I encountered provided an exceptional baseline of knowledge for the New Product Development (NPD) programs I would work on later in my career.

 ## Skills